 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-There will be four (4) Discussions throughout the course.
+There will be five (5) Discussions throughout the course.
 The purpose of Discussions is to generate interaction among the candidates in regard to relevant and current course topics.
 The candidate is required to submit in response to the professor generated topic an original thread between 400-500 words and supported by the use of scripture and academic references.
 Any journal articles, quotes, text references, and Bible passages used to support his/her opinion must be cited using current APA format.
 The candidate must submit two (2) replies of 150 – 200 words each that add to the discussion generated.
 Each reply should be supported by personal experience, scripture, and/or academic references.
-(MLO: A, D, F, J)
+(CLO: B, D, E, F, G)